Spokane neonatal doctor Ronald Ilg pleads guilty to federal charges tied to dark web, kidnapping plot

 "Your honor, I was a broken man," Ilg told U.S. District Court Senior Judge William Fremming Nielsen, after pleading guilty to the two counts Wednesday.

-Ilg, who has been in custody of the Spokane County Jail since April 2021, appeared in a yellow Spokane County Jail jumpsuit, occasionally donning reading glasses to review the 23-page document that lays out a potential prison sentence of between five and eight years.
+Ilg, who has been in custody of the Spokane County Jail since April 2021, appeared in a yellow jumpsuit, occasionally donning reading glasses to review the 23-page document that lays out a potential prison sentence of five to eight years.

-Ilg then contacted someone he believed to be a kidnapper-for-hire to abduct his estranged wife for a week, inject her with heroin and "cancel all court proceedings immediately" in late March 2021.
+Ilg then contacted someone he believed to be a kidnapper-for-hire to abduct his estranged wife for a week, inject her with heroin and convince her to "cancel all court proceedings immediately" in late March 2021.
 A divorce hearing was scheduled for that next month.

 During this time, he had also filed a lawsuit against his former employer alleging wrongful termination.
 That lawsuit has been dismissed.

-Investigators discovered a password for the "Scar215" account, a play on the character of Mufasa in "The Lion King" film, in Ilg's biometrically locked safe at his home in Otis Orchards, authorities said.
+Investigators discovered a password for the "Scar215" account — a play on the villainous character's brother, Mufasa, in "The Lion King" film — in Ilg's biometrically locked safe at his home in Otis Orchards, authorities said.
 They said the password and screen name were consistent with Ilg's "affinity for lions."

 That search occurred after investigators stopped Ilg on a return trip from Mexico during which the kidnapping was being negotiated.
 FBI agents took Ilg to a conference room, where they copied files on his cellphone and he made admissions about using the dark web.
 Despite mentioning he should have a lawyer present, Ilg continued to speak with investigators during that initial interview.

-Prosecutors said Ilg had invested more than $60,000 in cryptocurrency to pay for the crimes to be committed, and linked bank statements and video of ATM withdrawals to the doctor.
+Prosecutors said Ilg had invested more than $60,000 in cryptocurrency to pay for the crimes, and they linked bank statements and video of ATM withdrawals to the doctor.
 Until Wednesday, Ilg had insisted he was seeking someone to kill him, including in that recorded interview.

 His defense attorneys, Carl Oreskovich and Andrew Wagley, had sought to exclude the interview and information from the dark web and financial accounts from going to a jury at trial.
 But Nielsen had previously ruled the interview was admissible, because Ilg was free to leave at any point.